 A Court Has Instructed the EPA to Design a Rule to Fill Gaps in Exposure Risk Information

-In response to the lawsuit against them, the EPA argued that removing the reporting loopholes would not result in more accurate data.
+In response to the California lawsuit against them, the EPA argued that removing the reporting loopholes would not result in more accurate data.
 They said they knew everything they needed to know about asbestos exposure risks.
 The judge disagreed.

 The judge found the EPA in violation of the TSCA.
 He concluded that the agency had failed to fulfill its obligation under that law.
 The TSCA requires the EPA to collect all reasonably available information on the risks of asbestos exposure in the United States.
 He cited a report by the EPA itself that noted a lack of data on asbestos exposure levels among consumers and asbestos workers.